 Accelerating Debt Repayment

-In our blueprint, I’m counting minimum debt payments in the Financial Responsibilities and Obligations section, above.
+To clarify, I’m counting minimum debt payments in the Financial Responsibilities and Obligations section, above.
 However, in my opinion, being Financially Stable means you are accelerating those debt repayments.
 By paying down additional chunks of principal balance you will get out of debt quicker!
+Getting rid of extra, non-mortgage debt is one of the most efficient ways to become financially stable.

 Need an idea on which debt you should address first?
 Take a moment and order them based on the interest rate, then start paying extra on the highest rate of interest while maintaining the minimum payments on the others.
 There are certainly other methods of ordering debt repayment, but this worked best for me.